Business plans are dead — or are they?

 - What do you want their response to be?
 Depending on your target audience, you should focus on the key message you want them to receive in order to get the response that you want.

-Step-by-step Guide on Writing a Business Plan for Nonprofits
+10-Step Guide on Writing a Business Plan for Nonprofits

 Note: Step 1, 2, and 3 are in preparation for writing your nonprofit business plan.